MathieuDuponchelle/blog/markdown_files/2021-12-14-webrtcsink.markdown

 # webrtcsink, a new GStreamer element for WebRTC streaming

+`webrtcsink` is an all-batteries included GStreamer WebRTC producer, that tries its best to do The Right Thing™.

 Following up on the last part of my [last blog post], I have spent some time these past few months working on a [WebRTC sink element] to make use of the various mitigation techniques and congestion control mechanisms currently